 The 4558 Operational Amplifier

 The 4558 opamp is probably the most popular audio opamp in most pedals.
 Particularly the JRC4558 device.
 All 4558 devices are the same from manufacturer to manufacturer but some claim the JRC4558 has a more "desired" sound.
-I have not witnessed that but will go along with this tale for the time being.
+I have not witnessed that but will go along with this anecdote for the time being.
 The 4558 consists of two independent operational amplifiers with common power pins.
 Pin 8 is (+) power and pin 4 is (-) power.
 Other dual opamps can and will work in this type of pedal.
 A MC1458, TL072, TL082, LM318, LF356, CA3140, etc.

 The nice thing about these amplifier chips is that they can be programmed to provide the desired gain and don't require any external frequency compensation.
 They have a very high input impedance and a very low output impedance.
 Meaning they will not load a preceding stage and can provide a lot of drive for the next stage.
 If you are confused or want to learn more about opamps, study my Basic Opamp Design page.